esm7/obsidian-map-view/README.md

 Mostly feature-complete, this README needs to get updated.

-- Queries (TODO document)
+- Instead of the previous simplistic tag filtering, Map View now has a powerful [Queries](#queries) support with multiple search and logical operators.
   - Queries are marker-based and not file-based.
 This will be a breaking change for some users.
 - "Follow active note"
 - Showing the note name is now optional (https://github.com/esm7/obsidian-map-view/issues/75).
 I wish this could be in the same popup as the preview, but currently I don't see how to do this.
 - Fixed issues with front matter tag support (https://github.com/esm7/obsidian-map-view/issues/72) (thanks @gentlegiantJGC!)
 - Added a configuration for the max zoom of a tile layer (thanks @gentlegiantJGC!)
 - The map search tool now uses the same search window as "New geolocation note", which beyond the configured geocoding service, also does URL parsing.
+  - It also includes existing markers, so you can quickly jump to a place on the map.
   - Except the bonus of making the UI more uniform, this is very important for usability, especially on mobile. e.g. you can use it to get your location from another app and use it to create notes or explore around.
   - A "search active map view" command was added (available when a map view is focused) so a keyboard shortcut can be assigned to the map search.
+- Auto-completion for inline tags.
+If you type `tag:` in a line that includes a valid geolocation, you will get suggestions for tag names.
+- In the context menu of a map view, or in the Presets controls section, you can copy the active view as a link.
+(TODO document)
+  - Clicking this link from another app should launch Obsidian and open Map View with the exact same view (including the query, zoom, pan and map source).
+  - To use this in Obsidian notes paste the URL inside a link, e.g. `[Link name](obsidian://...)`
 - Several UI improvements:
   - The map control panel is now prettier and smaller when unused.
   - The note name and cluster popups now follow the Obsidian theme.